Fruit Fly Facts

 Given their diet the best thing to do is dispose of fruit and organic materials properly.
 If desired the added step of keeping fruits and vegetables in sealed containers may be taken.
 Wine, beer, and other fermented beverages are some more of the fruit fly’s favorite treats; so be sure to keep those bottles closed and close at hand.

-Benefits of Professional Fruit Fly Pest Control
+What are the benefits of Professional Fruit Fly Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a fruit fly problem.
 Finding and treating the fruit flies can be challenging, especially if they are hidden in the building.
 Use pest control services to identify the pest problem and determine the best possible solution to resolve the fruit flies infestation.